byvfx/go-raytracing/port/bif_poc_guide.md

 ```

 ## Week 1 Proof of Concept Goal

 Build a minimal scene assembler that can:
+- **egui Interface**: Basic UI with scene hierarchy, properties panel, and scatter controls
+- **3D Viewport = Framebuffer**: Render directly into the viewport texture (no separate render view)
 - Load a glTF file as a prototype
+- **Scatter System**: Create points on a surface, then place instances at those points
 - Create 10,000 instances with random transforms
 - Export to USD with PointInstancer
 - Render with a basic CPU path tracer
-- Display results in a viewport (egui/wgpu for quick start, Qt native for production)
+- Display results live in the viewport as samples accumulate

 ## Prerequisites